TPAP06/lOSt/README.md

 # lOSt
-Lots Of Segfaults Today, is a hobby OS made by TPAP06 and ALANTACE, started with zero knowlegde and a wish to learn about low-level programming
+Lots Of Segfaults Today, is a hobby OS made by TPAP06 and ALANTACE, started with zero knowlegde and a wish to learn about low-level programming and how to use github